MBalszun/mart-common/README.md

    - `DynLimArray.h` (Name subject to change in the near future).
 A stack allocated array with compiletime capacity but a size that is determined at runtime during construction.
 Ideally suited to return e.g. a short array of numbers from a function
    - `Optional.h`: A class similar to std::optional
    - `out_param.h`: Class to make outparameter explicit at call site
-   - `network`: Folder containing slim abstraction layer above sockets for compatibility across windows and linux udp and tcp sockets
+   - `network`: Folder containing slim abstraction layer above (win/unix) sockets for compatibility across windows and linux udp and tcp sockets

 - `logging`: Subfolder for classes related to logging.
 If you jsut want to use mar tlog, simply include MartLog.h from the main include directoy

 # Contributing

   For bugfixes, feature or improvement requests, please contact michael.balszun@tum.de or raise an issue at the gitlab repository at https://gitlab.lrz.de/rcs_mart/mart-common (you might need to get the access rights first)

+# Tests
+**TBD**
+The repository currently doesn't provide unit tests